Tikvah

 Cost

-The Tikvah Scholars Institute is open to TSP and Solomon Fellowship alumni from all backgrounds.
+The Tikvah Scholars Institute is open to 11th and 12th graders from all backgrounds.
 Tikvah Scholars attend Jewish day schools, public schools, independent schools, community schools, charter schools, and homeschools.

 Housed at the Menachem Begin Heritage Center